-2. Is the judgement of the NA to decide that the beneficiary is in the incapacity to fulfil its obligations under the grant agreement properly documented?
-Canceled activities: Identify accepted costs entailed by activities in affected areas that have not taken place due to force majeure.
-Canceled activities : In case the NA decided to cancel a planned activity following the application of force majeure, the costs incurred can be considered eligible within the project at final report stage.
+, , , , , , , , , , , , , , , , , , , 2.
+Is the judgement of the NA to decide that the beneficing in the incapacity to fulfil its obligations under the grant the incapacity to fulfil its obligations. agreement properly documented? ıı 3.
+Canceled activities : Identify accepted costs entailed by activities in affected areas that have not taken place do ie to force majeure.
+1 4.
+Canceled activities : In case the NA decided to cancel planned activity following the application of force ma the costs incurred can be considered eligible within th project at final report stage.
 Was this the case?
-Eligibility of costs for canceled mobilities: Participants are entitled to receive the grant based on unit costs (travel and/or individual support) in case they had to bear costs linked to the arrangements for the mobility cancelled before it starts (flight ticket, accommodation arrangements,) that could not be cancelled without costs.
-Participants should be able to provide evidence of the costs incurred and that their request for reimbursement was denied.
-Were additional costs (on a real cost basis) that were caused by the exceptional circumstances duly justified (e.g. the cost could not be recovered under an insurance scheme, the generating event could not be rescheduled, etc.)?
-7. Did the beneficiary provide a signed declaration stating that the additional costs could not be recovered by other means?
-8. Check whether the total grant amount awarded was not increased.
-18. MANAGEMI ENT OF THE PRIMARY CHECKS: MEETING WITH THE SERVICE ES/AUDITORS IN CHA RGE OF PRIMARY CH ECKS.
-SELECTION METHOD, CONTENT O F CHECKS TS), SET UP (ORGANISATION AND PLANNING), MANAGEMENT REPORTS A. G E ENERAL REQUIREMENTS 1.
-Is the segre egation of duties for staff involved in primary checks adequate?
-2. Did staff in nvolved sign a declaration on the prevention of conflicts?
-3. involved have the necessary competences and/or - ons?
-Is staff sufficiently trained for carrying out primary checks?
-4. How and w when are checks planned and agreements selected?
-Has the
+5. Eligibility of costs for canceled mobilities: Participant s are entitled to receive the grant based on unit costs (travel and/or individual support) in case they had to bear cos linked to the arrangements for the mobility cancelled it starts (flight ticket, accommodation arrangements, could not be cancelled without costs.
+Participants sho able to provide evidence of the costs incurred and that request for reimbursement was denied. tneir 6.
+Were additional costs (on a real cost basis) that were raused by the exceptional circumstances duly justified (e.g. tl could not be recovered under an insurance scheme, the generating event could not be rescheduled, etc.)?
+7. Did the beneficiary provide a signed declaration stating the additional costs could not be recovered by other m 8.
+Check whether the total grant amount awarded was no ot increased.
+18. MANAGEMENT OF THE PRIMARY CHECKS: MEETING WITH THE (CHECKLISTS), SET UP (ORGANISATION AND PLANNING), MANAG EMENT OF RESULTS OF PRIN MARY CHECKS, FEEDE BACK TO BENEFICIARIES OF GRANTS.
+RE VIEW OF REPORTS A. GENERAL REQUIREMENTS 1 1 1. is the segregation of duties for start involved in primary enecks 2. adequate?
+3. Did start involved sign a declaration on the prevention of comme cts? Э. Boos starr involved have the necessary competences and or qualifications?
+Is staff sufficiently trained for carrying out prima checks? ry 4.
+How and when are checks planned and agreements selected?
+Ha s the

 NA an adequate risk management which ensures risk-based selected checks if needed? - desk checks - on the spot during the project implementation - on the spot after completion of the project - system checks 5.
 Are additional checks organised when there are suspected problem cases, high error rates for an action, etc.?
 6. Are results of all checks well encoded in EPluslink/PMM?
 7. Are the checks coordinated with other NAs in the same country, if applicable?
 B. FILES VERIFICATION ONLY WITH REGARD TO PRIMARY CHECKS 1.
-Select from EPlusLink/PMM (before the visit takes place) a random of primary checks (covering all Key Actions and fields) for detailed testing: - final reports checks of grant beneficiaries - desk checks on-the-spot checks during project implementation on-the-spot checks after completion of the project - system checks 2.
+Select from EPlusLink/PMM (before the visit takes place) a random of primary checks (covering all Key Actions and fields) for detailed testing: final reports checks of grant beneficiaries - desk checks - on-the-spot checks during project implementation on-the-spot checks after completion of the project - system checks 2.
 What method is selected for converting expenditure incurred in other currency than euro?
 Ensure that the method used is one of the possible methods described in the contract model.
 3. Are the checklists adequate (for the different types of action and the different kinds of checks)?
 Is the quality of the checks sufficient?
 4. Is the difference between a monitoring visit and an on-the-spot check during action clearly understood?
 5. Is the beneficiary formally informed when the NA plans a primary check (on-the-spot or desk checks)?
 6. Is there adequate and written feedback?
 7. Are the files complete?
 8. Are all financial corrections properly encoded in EPlusLink/PMM and documented?
 9. Is the finally determined grant amount correct?